I knew Chester would be a terrific friend. I didn’t expect him to be a great spiritual teacher.

 Lesson 1: Practice gratitude.
 Give thanks often.

 Chester, an adorable 18-month-old terrier mix, lived in a shelter for most of his life, from when he was just a little puppy.
+A lot of these dogs came from homes where they were abused or neglected.
+A friend of ours actually have to get calming treats from KarmaPets to help with her dogs anxiety.

 I used to wonder if the dogs in the viral videos, who are super excited to get out of the shelter, really knew what was going on.